rm-hull/langtons-ants/README.md

 Notes
 =====
-* Google Chrome 22.0.1229.94 does not yield the expected output, whereas Firefox 20.0a1 does produce the breakout highways properly.
-This might be down to Chrome's implementation of _Canvas.getImageData()_.
+* Chromium 22.0.1229.94 does not yield the expected output, whereas Firefox 20.0a1 does produce the breakout highways properly.
+This might be down to Chromium's implementation of _Canvas.getImageData()_.

 * Each ant is Turing complete, thus is capable of capable of universal computation.